-The mission of the Secure Payments Task Force is to provide a forum for stakeholders to advise the Federal Reserve in its leader/catalyst and operator roles on payment security matters, and identify and promote actions that can be taken by payment system participants collectively or by the Federal Reserve System.
-The Secure Payments Task Force established work groups, including the Data Protection, in an endeavor to advance its efforts.
-The work group identified their respective views on payment security challenges, industry desired outcomes and solutions as outlined below.
+The mission of the Secure Payments Task Force was to provide a forum for stakeholders to advise the Federal Reserve in its leader/catalyst and operator roles on payment security matters, and identify and promote actions that can be taken by payment system participants collectively or by the Federal Reserve System.
+The Secure Payments Task Force established work groups, including the Data Protection Work Group, to advance its efforts.
+The work group members, operating from mid-2016 through the conclusion of the task force in 2018, identified their respective views on payment security challenges, industry desired outcomes and solutions as outlined below.

 The number and scope of payments system participants involved in the development of data protection guidelines and standards is limited and there is a lack of practical, understandable, relevant information that allows industry participants to have actionable plans to protect payment data wherever it is gathered, transmitted and stored.